 T: My favorite character is Lorraine.
 She is so smart and carries herself with such class.
-She knows how to articulate herself and isn’t afraid to listen to her gut.
-She puts herself and her career first and doesn’t let men in the way.
+Lorraine knows how to articulate herself and isn’t afraid to listen to her gut, she puts herself and her career first and doesn’t let men in the way.

 M: My favorite character that I play is Mary Delgado.
 I absolutely love getting to portray her on stage.
 Strong Italian woman?
 I’m in.

 Q: What was the “Jersey Girl” audition process like?

 D: Intense!
 This is a fun and supportive team to audition for, but challenging at the same time!
 It was about three days of dancing, singing, and reading scenes from the show.